Getting started with API Gateway and Cloud Run

 section of theopenapi2-run.yaml

-file, as shown below:# openapi2-run.yaml swagger: '2.0' info: title: API_ID optional-string description: Sample API on API Gateway with a Cloud Run backend version: 1.0.0 schemes: - https produces: - application/json x-google-backend: address: APP_URL paths: /assets/{asset}: get: parameters: - in: path name: asset type: string required: true description: Name of the asset. summary: Assets operationId: getAsset responses: '200': description: A successful response schema: type: string /hello: get: summary: Cloud Run hello world operationId: hello responses: '200': description: A successful response schema: type: string
+file, as shown in the following example:# openapi2-run.yaml swagger: '2.0' info: title: API_ID optional-string description: Sample API on API Gateway with a Cloud Run backend version: 1.0.0 schemes: - https produces: - application/json x-google-backend: address: APP_URL paths: /assets/{asset}: get: parameters: - in: path name: asset type: string required: true description: Name of the asset. summary: Assets operationId: getAsset responses: '200': description: A successful response schema: type: string /hello: get: summary: Cloud Run hello world operationId: hello responses: '200': description: A successful response schema: type: string

 - In the